Optimistic Exploration for Risk-Averse Constrained Reinforcement Learning: Experiments

 We detail the hyper-parameters used for each algorithms in each environments, in the supplemental material.
 Specifically we use an upper bound value for the reward value function, $\beta_{R}$, of 3.0 in GuardedMaze and 4.0 in Safety Gymnasium and CityLearn.
 In GuardedMaze we use a larger optimistic lower bound value for the cost value function, $\beta_{C}$, of 2.0, compared to a smaller bound of 1.0 for all other environments.
 We use an exploration $\delta$ value of 4.0 that we linearly decay to 0 over the course of training.
 For fairness of comparison we use the same number of cost value functions for both WCSAC and ORAC, 2 in GuardedMaze and 5 in Safety Gymnasium and CityLearn.
-We also provide the code used to implement these baselines as well as conduct the experiments, as part of the supplemental material.